shakirali/aiAgent/data-science/README.md

 5.  **BigQuery Setup:**
     These steps will load the sample data provided in this repository to BigQuery.
-    For our sample use case, we are working on the Forecasting Sticker Sales data from Kaggle:
+    For our sample use case, we are working on the House Prices dataset from Kaggle:

-    _Walter Reade and Elizabeth Park.
-Forecasting Sticker Sales. https://kaggle.com/competitions/playground-series-s5e1, 2025.
-Kaggle._
+    _House Prices: Advanced Regression Techniques. https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques, Kaggle._

     *   First, set the BigQuery project IDs in the `.env` file.
 This can be the same GCP Project you use for `GOOGLE_CLOUD_PROJECT`, but you can use